VoeSo/Twix/docs/latency formula 1.md

 2) Chose any cell in Row number 3(an empty cell is recommended) and copy paste the formula above into the cell

 3) Use autofill to drag the formula to the bottom of your benchmark

+4) You now have latency per frame, in milliseconds